netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Shipping origin and currency
 ----------------------------

-This extension is intended for merchants located in Germany or Austria.
+This extension is intended for merchants located in Germany.
 Make sure the shipment origin address (your shop address) is correct in the three configuration sections mentioned in `Module configuration`_.

 The base currency of the installation is assumed to be Euro.
 There is no conversion from other currencies.

+.. admonition:: Austria not supported

+   Shipping from Austria (AT) is no longer supported.

+   It is possible to complete existing orders in the system, but new orders cannot be processed via DHL if shipping from Austria.

 Language support
 ----------------